-SOCIAL WORK MAJOR (Bachelor of Social Work)
+SOCIAL WORK MAJOR (BACHELOR OF SOCIAL WORK)

 Students enrolled in the professional curriculum must complete a total of 192 quarter hours, including the general studies requirements for a Bachelor of Science degree, the core requirements (85 quarter hours) in the areas of social work, sociology, and psychology, and cognates (12 quarter hours) in economics, human biology, and political science.
 The core requirements include 12 hours of field practicum the senior year, which involves 420 clock hours in a supervised professional social work practice setting.
 In addition, SOWK 495, Colloquium, is required of all junior and senior social work majors while in residence.
 Senior students are required to take the School of Social Work and Sociology comprehensive examination.
+Grades in core requirements and cognates must be no lower than C-.